 Helmholtz Advance – A Year for Your Career

 The Helmholtz Association is committed to providing equal access and opportunity to all its employees.
 As part of this commitment, the Helmholtz Mentoring Program was initially set up as a measure to support aspiring female leaders specifically.
 As of 2018, the program takes a more holistic approach, welcoming participants of any gender and bringing into focus diversity as a valuable resource.
-Application for the second cohort open in March 2019.
-Please read the call for applications for detailed information on the program and on the application procedure.
-If you are interested in applying, please get in touch with the listed contact person in your research center who will organize the pre-selection procedure.
+The first 60 participants have completed the new program in summer 2019, and the second cohort will start in fall 2019.
+The next call for applications will be published in March 2020.
+If you are interested in applying, please get in touch with the contact person in your research center who will organize the pre-selection procedure.

 Who Can Apply?